No Tax Countries: Tax-Free Countries in 2023

 One does not think of Portugal as a low-income tax country.
 However, the Non-habitual residence program can reduce taxes significantly for Non-EU residents.

 Under the NHR program, eligible individuals may benefit from a flat income tax rate of 20% on certain types of income, such as foreign pension income, capital gains, and particular employment and self-employment income.
 The NHR program also provides for exemptions from high-value-added and scientific and technological activities.
-Pensioners will only need to pay 10% on their foreign-based pension.
+Pensioners will only need to pay income taxes on 10% of their foreign-based pension.

 Other Popular Residence by Investment Countries with No Income Tax

-Finding a no-income-tax country is difficult in today’s environment.
+Finding a zero personal income tax country is difficult in today’s environment.
 Governments are increasing income tax rates around the world.
 However, our team can assist you with obtaining a second citizenship or Golden Visa residence that can legally help you lower your taxes.

 If you are interested in any of the programs, why don’t you sign up for our free consultation?